MrPowers/mungingdata/docs/apache-spark/python-pyspark-scala-which-better.md

   - "apache-spark"
 ---

+# Scala Spark vs Python PySpark: Which is better?

 Apache Spark code can be written with the Scala, Java, Python, or R APIs.

 Scala and Python are the most popular APIs.
 This blog post performs a detailed comparison of writing Spark with Scala and Python and helps users choose the language API that's best for their team.